learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/FastAPI.md

 You can see more details about FastAPi and routers [here](https://fastapi.tiangolo.com/tutorial/bigger-applications/)

-As always, you can check the official FastAPI tutorial [here](https://fastapi.tiangolo.com/tutorial/) for anything about writing APIs such as including getting data from payload, or paremeters, or any other thing.
+As always, you can check the official FastAPI tutorial [here](https://fastapi.tiangolo.com/tutorial/) for anything about writing APIs.

 ## Testing

 Testing with FastAPI can be automated with GitHub actions and uses FastAPI's TestClient and [pytest](https://docs.pytest.org/en/7.4.x/) to test.

-Your test file should look something like this, using the main.py above (wherever it is located in your file system):
+Your test file should look something like this, using the main.py above (wherever it is located in your file system) or any other API file:

 test_main.py